towerviewhealth/securitypolicies/source/sections/data_management_policy.md

 	* Where backup stored (or to whom it was provided)
 5. Securely encrypt stored backups in a manner that protects them from loss or environmental damage.
 6. Test backups and document that files have been completely and accurately restored from the backup media.
+7. Weekly backups are performed for production systems to a different region within AWS